F1 (video game series): F1 2020 (2020)

-F1 2020 is the official video game of the 2020 Formula 1 and Formula 2 Championships (2019 season from launch with 2020 season being added in an update).
-The game allows players to create their own team, as well as following its trend of adding extra classic cars to the series.
-It features the championship as it had originally been intended to be run.
+F1 2020 was the official video game of the 2020 Formula 1 and Formula 2 Championships (2019 season from launch with 2020 season being added in an update).
+The game allowed players to create their own team, as well as following its trend of adding extra classic cars to the series.
+It featured the championship as it had originally been intended to be run.
 The game was released on 10 July 2020 for Microsoft Windows, PlayStation 4, Xbox One and Stadia.

 EA's return (2021–present)

 F1 2021 (2021)

-Codemasters announced F1 2021 on 15 April 2021 as the official game of the 2021 Formula One and Formula 2 Championships.
-The game features a story mode and new circuits including Imola, Portimão and the calendar newcomer Jeddah.
-However, classic cars have been removed from this iteration of the game.
+F1 2021 was the official game of the 2021 Formula One and Formula 2 Championships.
+The game featured a story mode and new circuits including Imola, Portimão and the calendar newcomer Jeddah.
+The classic cars have been removed from this iteration of the game.
 It was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on 16 July 2021, with EA Sports publishing the game for the first time since F1 Career Challenge in 2003.

 F1 22 (2022)

-F1 22 was announced on 21 April 2022 as the official game of the 2022 Formula One and Formula 2 championships.
-The game features a series of track updates and new car models following the introduction of the new regulation.
+F1 22 was the official game of the 2022 Formula One and Formula 2 championships.
+The game featured a series of track updates and new car models following the introduction of the new regulations.
 The game was released on 1 July 2022 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.

 F1 23 (2023)

-F1 23 was teased on 1 March 2023 as a "fresh start" for the series.
+F1 23 was the official game of the 2023 Formula One World Championship.
+The game was released on 16 June 2023 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.

+F1 24 (2024)

+F1 24 was the official game of the 2024 Formula One World Championship.
+It featured a revamped career mode and handling system.
+The game was released on 31 May 2024 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Xbox Series S. It is the last game to be released on an eighth-generation console.

+F1 25 (2025)

+F1 25 was the official game of the 2025 Formula One World Championship, which held the licence for both the Formula One and Formula 2 World Championships.
+The Braking Point story mode returned after its inclusion in F1 2021 and F1 23.
+The game was released on Microsoft Windows, PlayStation 5, and Xbox Series X/S on 30 May, with the 'Iconic Edition' granting early access on 27 May.

+On 18 November 2025, EA Sports announced that instead of releasing a full-price F1 26, the impending 2026 season would arrive as a paid expansion to F1 25 instead, making it the first title since F1 2015 to depict more than one season.
+The plan is for the franchise to return in 2027 with the next full release.